Pylons/akhet/docs/index.rst

 Akhet is a set of tutorial-level documentation and convenience code for Pyramid_.
 Version 2 focuses more heavily on documentation, and does not contain an application scaffold [#]_.
-Instead the documentation shows how to customize Pyramid's built-in 'alchemy' scaffold to give a Pylons-like environment.
-The documentation walks through the default application's structure, highlighting Useful Bits of Information that are buried in the Pyramid manual or are not in the manual.
+Instead the documentation shows how to customize Pyramid's built-in scaffolds to give a Pylons-like environment.
+The documentation walks through the default application's structure, providing a supplement to the Pyramid documentation and showing how the structure differs from Pylons.
 It also discusses some alternative APIs and the tradeoffs between them.
 The Akhet library (the convenience classes) are unchanged in this release.